syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Preselected Value on OnInitializedAsync

 You can bind pre-selected value to the DropDownList component using `@bind-Value` property.
-We can assign the value property inside `OnInitializedAsync` lifecycle.
+Assign the value property inside [OnInitializedAsync](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-6.0#component-initialization-oninitializedasync) lifecycle.
 The below sample demonstrates how to bind the value on initial rendering of the component.

 {% highlight cshtml %}

 {% include_relative code-snippet/selection/preselect-value.razor %}

 {% endhighlight %}

-The output will be as follows,

 ![Blazor DropDownList with pre-select value](./images/selection/blazor_dropdown_preselect-value.png)